-- Weekly in-class quizzes.
-We will have a weekly quiz every Friday.
+- In-class quizzes.
+We will have a quiz every other Friday.
 Quiz problems are taken from the homework problems and classroom work.
 This allows you to gauge whether you are ready to work problems in a test situation.
-Individual quizzes contribute 10% to the course average.
+Individual quizzes contribute 8% to the course average.
 Make-up quizzes will not be given.
 If you miss a quiz with a valid excuse, such as a serious illness or emergency with supporting documentation, you should contact me in person or via email as soon as you reasonably can.
-If your excuse is undocumented, or I deem it invalid or not presented in a timely manner, a zero will be averaged into your grade. - Two 90-minute tests.
+If your excuse is undocumented, or I deem it invalid or not presented in a timely manner, a zero will be averaged into your grade. - Group work sessions.
+Every other Friday, we will have work sessions in class where exercises are solved in small groups.
+Books, notes, or calculators are allowed during the group sessions.
+Group work sessions contribute 7%. - Two 90-minute tests.
 Each midterm contributes 20% to the course average. - A comprehensive final examination.
 The final contributes 25% to the course average. - Summary of grading policy

-Written Homework 15%
+Written Homework 10%

 WeBWork 10%

-Quizzes 10%
+Quizzes 8%

+Group work 7%

 Midterm 1 20%

 Midterm 2 20%

 Final Exam 25%